ragibkl/adblock-dns-server/README.md

 This is usually based on the default config of the device, or network's ISP.

 An Adblock DNS server works just like a regular DNS server, but with some additional custom rules to block Ads.
-On top of its regular functionality, an Adblock DNS server will resolve domains for known Ads services, into null webservers or an unrouteable IP address.
+On top of its regular functionality, an Adblock DNS server will resolve domains for known Ads services, into an unrouteable IP address.
 Without a valid ip address, your web browser and apps cannot connect to the servers hosting the Ads service.
 Ads would effectively be blocked.
 The same custom rules can also be used to block known user tracking servers, malware sites and sites for adult contents.